Fudan-iGEM/2025-wiki/pages/part-collection.md

 ### *ACE2* Knockout and Functional Human GPCR Integration

 To create Grape Yeast, we first knocked out the transcription factor gene *ACE2*, whose function is essential for septum degradation during yeast cell division.
-The resulting strain fails to release daughter cells after cytokinesis, instead forming multicellular clusters that resemble grape bunches (Tong *et al*, 2025)[^1].
+The resulting strain fails to release daughter cells after cytokinesis, instead forming multicellular clusters that resemble grape bunches (@@@@; Tong *et al*, 2025)[^1].
 And its morphology and characteristics closely mimic those of pathogenic fungi 缺参考文献.
 Next, we introduced the human &delta;-opioid receptor - HsDOR (BBa_256S6J1M) to the *ACE2* deletion locus.
 Applying SNC80, which is an extracellular ligand that capable of binding to HsDOR, could activate the downstream signaling pathway.
 As human-derived HsDOR, which is on the membrane, cannot transduce signals inside yeast cells, we introduced Gpa1 (BBa_254K9906), described previously in Brown *et al* (2000)[^2].
 Introduced Gpa1 will serve as the intracellular messenger for HsDOR, thereby achieving a functional human GPCR-yeast coupling.
 This modification not only endowed the multicellular yeast chassis with drug-ensing capabilities but also demonstrated the feasibility of transplanting human receptors into yeast.

 We used [the modular assembly yeast toolkit](https://www.addgene.org/kits/moclo-ytk/), described by Lee *et al* (2015)[^3], to construct the parts in our project.
 An intermediate plasmid (BBa_25EI9P2P) was constructed to integrate different translational units (TU) in *ACE2* locus, which is very similar to [pYTK096](https://www.addgene.org/kits/moclo-ytk/) for URA3 locus integration.
 The GFP dropout cassette in BBa_25EI9P2P has the BsaI sites oriented in reverse relative to standard parts.
 When performing the [Golden Gate Assembly](/experiments/#golden-gate-assembly) to produce BBa_25EI9P2P no 55°C digestion nor 80°C heat-inactivation, only ligation — cycling between 37°C and 16°C for 30 cycles.
-After cycling, the mixture is directly transformed into *E. coli*, and correct clones are identified by gain of GFP fluorescence with kanamycin 检查这个单词 resistance, followed by whole-plasmid sequencing confirmation.
+After cycling, the mixture is directly transformed into *E. coli*, and correct clones are identified by gain of GFP fluorescence with kanamycin resistance, followed by whole-plasmid sequencing confirmation.

 This “end-on-ligation” method successfully yielded BBa_25EI9P2P internally we called it *234r-ACE2HRs-G418R*.
 Then, we use it to generate the integration plasmid to put pREV1 driven HsDOR (BBa_25AKJ83S) into *ACE2* locus.